agrobys/BoardProvisioningBot-test/README.md

 - add [email]: Add an authorized user to your organization.
 Provided email must be in your organization.
 You can provide several at once separated by a space.
 - token [token]: Update your access token.
 If you're using a temporary token, it is only valid for 48hrs.
 If you do not wish to expose your access token to everyone in a message, use the 'reinit' command instead.
 - reinit: Reinitialize the bot.
 Do this if you wish to use it for a different organization in this room or if you need to update your token.

+Be aware that:

+- Anyone who has the admin's access token can perform any API operations on your organization's Control Hub.
+Be careful pasting it in the chat.
+-

 >If you have any questions, contact me at agrobys@cisco.com.